quodos/wordpress-plugin/readme.txt

 Yes, using the following constants that can be placed in wp-config.php:

 `
 MAILGUN_USEAPI           Type: boolean
+MAILGUN_USE_EU_ENDPOINTS Type: boolean
 MAILGUN_APIKEY           Type: string
 MAILGUN_DOMAIN           Type: string
 MAILGUN_USERNAME         Type: string
 MAILGUN_PASSWORD         Type: string
 MAILGUN_SECURE           Type: boolean
-MAILGUN_SECTYPE      Type: string   Choices: 'ssl' or 'tls' MAILGUN_FROM_NAME    Type: string
-MAILGUN_FROM_ADDRESS Type: string
+MAILGUN_SECTYPE          Type: string   Choices: 'ssl' or 'tls' MAILGUN_FROM_NAME        Type: string MAILGUN_FROM_ADDRESS     Type: string
 `

 - What hooks are available for use with other plugins?